 9. Know the name of the physician or other practitioner who is primarily responsible for your care, treatment, and services within 24 hours after admission.

 10. Expect that a family member (or representative) and your own physician will be notified promptly of your admission to the hospital.

 11. Participate in developing, approving and implementing your plan of care.

 12. Make informed decisions and be involved in resolving dilemmas about your care, treatment, and services.
 With your permission and as appropriate by law, your family will be involved in care, treatment, and service decisions.

-13. Have a surrogate decision-maker, as allowed by law, identified when you cannot make decisions about your care, treatment and services.
+13. Have a surrogate decision-maker, domestic partner or same-sex partner, as allowed by law, identified when you cannot make decisions about your care, treatment and services.